-The private onsite wastewater treatment system replacement or rehabilitation grant program, also referred to as the Wisconsin Fund, provides financial assistance to owners of a principal residence (residence which is occupied at least 51% of the year by the owner) and small businesses (commercial establishments) who meet certain income and eligibility criteria, to cover a portion of the cost of repairing or replacing failing private onsite wastewater treatment systems.
+The private onsite wastewater treatment system replacement or rehabilitation grant program, also referred to as the Wisconsin Fund, provides financial assistance to owners of a principal residence (residence occupied at least 51% of the year by the owner) and small businesses (commercial establishments) who meet certain income and eligibility criteria, to cover a portion of the cost of repairing or replacing failing private onsite wastewater treatment systems.
 A private onsite wastewater treatment system is a sewage treatment and disposal system serving a single structure with a septic tank and soil absorption field located on the same parcel as the structure.

 This paper describes the requirements of the program.
 The Department of Safety and Professional Services (DSPS) administers the program.
 The program was administered by the Department of Commerce prior to 2011-12.
-The Department of Commerce was repealed under 2011 Wisconsin Act 32, the 2011-13 biennial budget act, and the program was transferred to the Department of Safety and Professional Services (the former Department of Regulation and Licensing).
-The program was appropriated \$2,338,600 in each year of the 2011-13 biennium from the general fund.
+The program is appropriated \$2,338,600 in each year of the 2013-15 biennium from the general fund.

 There are two general types of systems utilized to treat and dispose of sewage--centralized sewage collection and treatment systems, and "private onsite wastewater treatment systems" (POWTS).
-The term in the statutes was changed from "private sewage system" to POWTS in 2011 Act 146.
 Many areas are not served by centralized sewage systems, primarily rural areas or areas where the housing density is too low to justify a centralized sewer system.
 In these areas, residential or commercial development requires the use of a private onsite wastewater treatment system.

 The private onsite wastewater treatment system replacement or rehabilitation grant program was created in 1978 to provide funding to address the problem of system failures.
-From 1978 through 2012, the State has awarded \$99.5 million in grants to assist 40,900 residences and businesses to replace or rehabilitate private onsite wastewater treatment systems.
+From 1978 through 2014, the State has awarded \$104 million in grants to assist 42,000 residences and businesses to replace or rehabilitate private onsite wastewater treatment systems.
 The program is authorized in s.
 145.245 of the statutes.
 DSPS administers the grant program under administrative rules SPS 387 of the Wisconsin Administrative Code.
-DSPS renumbered the rules from the former Comm 87, effective December 1, 2011.
-Administrative rules for the installation and maintenance of all POWTS are found in administrative rules SPS 383, renumbered from the former Comm 83, effective December 1, 2011.
+Administrative rules for the installation and maintenance of all POWTS are found in administrative rules SPS 383.

-DSPS estimates that there are 772,000 private onsite wastewater treatment systems (POWTS) in the state.
-During calendar years 2010 and 2011, approximately 11,000 permits per year were issued for POWTS.
+DSPS estimates there are 728,000 POWTS in the state.
+Approximately 10,400 permits were issued statewide for POWTS during calendar year 2012 and 10,700 in 2013.
 Of these, about 30% were for newly-constructed and 70% were for replacement systems.
 In addition, an unknown number of homes that previously used POWTS are connected to centralized municipal wastewater treatment systems every year, and the private systems are no longer used.
-DSPS indicates that estimates of the number of POWTS have become more precise as counties have begun to compile an inventory of private onsite wastewater treatment systems and will become more precise during the next few years as they complete the inventory.

-Counties have reported approximately 83% of the estimated number of systems have been inventoried.
+DSPS estimates of the number of POWTS have become more precise as counties have begun to compile an inventory of private onsite wastewater treatment systems and will become more precise during the next few years as they complete the inventory.
+Counties have reported approximately 90% of the estimated number of systems have been inventoried.